 The design must have at least three feet of clearance between the bottom of the bridge structure and the water surface at the 100-year peak flow unless engineering justification shows a lower clearance will allow the free passage of anticipated debris.
-Bridge height shall provide at least 3 feet of clearance between the bottom of the deck and the 100-year flood elevation.

-7.2.
-Bridge Abutments
+2. Bridge Abutments

-- 8.-Span length shall be sufficient so that no in-stream piers are required. - 9.
-Bridge abutments shall be located well behind the ordinary high water elevation (OHWE) to minimize construction impacts.
-The waterward face of all bridge elements that may come in contact with waters of the state including abutments, piers, pilings, sill, foundations, aprons, wing walls, and approach fill must be landward of the ordinary highwater line.
+The waterward face of all bridge elements that may come in contact with waters of the state including abutments, piers, pilings, sill, foundations, aprons, wing walls, and approach fill must be landward of the ordinary high-water line.

-C.D.
-Approach Profile
+D. Approach Profile